Joseph E. Vogler: Personal life

 Vogler had a daughter (Marilyn, born at St. Joseph's Hospital on April 6, 1945) and son (Joseph Jr., born c.
 1947) by his first wife, but by all accounts (including his own), he had become estranged from this part of his family.
 Vogler met his second wife, Doris, in 1964 and remained with her until her death from cancer in 1992.
 Lynn Vogler, his nephew, was named the executor of his estate in a will he wrote following the death of Doris.

-Previously unknown to his Fairbanks friends, Lynn arrived in Fairbanks shortly after his death and endured a contentious battle in Fairbanks during 1993 and 1994 amongst his friends, supporters and hangers-on over his legacy as well as his physical property.
+Previously unknown to Joe Vogler's Fairbanks friends, Lynn Vogler arrived in Fairbanks shortly after his uncle's death and endured a contentious battle in Fairbanks during 1993 and 1994 amongst the elder Vogler's friends, supporters and hangers-on over his legacy as well as his physical property.
 Lynn Vogler continues to the present as the executor of the estate.